Electric cars

 the engine to produce a great deal of force (torque as it's called) at a relatively low

-speed, whereas if you're overtaking on a speedy highway, you'll need
+speed, whereas if you're driving steadily on a speedy highway, you'll need

 the opposite: more speed and less torque.